zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

   To access the WebLogic Admin console, you will need to create a tunnel through the bastion host to your local machine.

-  *If you used Docker*, in a new terminal session on Linux or Mac OS X (On Windows, use Putty), in the `weblogic-to-oci` folder, export the local variables:
+  *If you used Docker*, open a new terminal session on your local machine, in the `weblogic-to-oci` folder, and export the following local variables (On Windows, use Putty for tunneling):

     ```bash
     <copy>